vedant3598/HackThe6ix-2019/README.md

 # HackThe6ix-2019
 BudgetCation: A web application that helps you budget your travel expenses and informs user of currency conversion from their home country to the country they are visiting.
+It utilizes fixer.io's currency API to provide users with hourly live conversion rates and also implements React's RESTFUL API in the frontend.
+To store data about the user's trips, budgets, etc., Firebase Database and to store a new user's email and password, Firebase Authentication was used (both of this consists of the backend).
+Created for Hack the 6ix, 2019.